FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 ✔️ Visit Thun Castle, a 13th-century castle that overlooks the town, and the River Aare which flows through it.

-✔️ And there are a couple of other castles to visit in Thun, this includes Schloss Schadau on the shores of Lake Thun.
+✔️ There are a couple of other castles to visit in Thun, this includes Schloss Schadau on the shores of Lake Thun.

 ➡️ Check out my Thun travel guide for more info.